ffxi-Kwech/DNC-hud/README.md

 # DNC-hud
-Put this folder in your addons folder and load with main job DNC.
+Make a folder in your Windower\addons called DNC-hud and put this lua and the assets folder in there.
+Load this addon with main job DNC by typing //lua l DNC-hud.

 The large rose is your Flourishes3 recast.
 When up, the flower is bright red.
 When down it is less visible, and a small timer appears.
 The smaller flower is your Flourishes2 and works the same, except it doesn't have a smaller timer.

 Lastly, the FMs will be displayed in yellow.
 The game does not distinguish between FMs 6-9, so you will see 5+ if you have greater than 5 FMs.